Italian bonds react little to hawkish counter-proposal to recovery fund

 But Italian and southern European bond yields - which tumbled after the announcement of the Franco-German proposal on Monday - showed little reaction.
 "I wouldn't underplay the significance of the developments.
 The fact that Germany, at least (Chancellor) Angela Merkel, is willing to cross the red line of a de facto pooling of finances, is certainly very, very significant," said Richard McGuire, head of rates strategy at Rabobank in London.

-Italy's 10-year bond yield was up only 1 basis point at 1.65%, near the five-and-a-half-week lows reached after France and Germany made their proposal.
+Italy's 10-year bond yield was up only 1 basis points at 1.65%, near the five-and-a-half-week lows reached after France and Germany made their proposal.
 It is down 20 basis points compared to the start of the week.
-The risk premium it pays - the gap with Germany's 10-year yield - was at 210 basis points, close to Tuesday's five-week lows.
+The risk premium it pays - the gap between it and Germany's 10-year yield - was at 210 basis points, around 6 basis points wider than Tuesday's five-week lows.

-Safe-haven German 10-year yields fell 1 basis point to -0.47% but are up 6 basis points this week.
-Elsewhere Germany raised 4 billion euros via a re-opening of a 10-year bond, while France issued 11.24 billion euros of three-year, six-year and inflation-linked bonds.
+McGuire said that the European Central Bank's emergency bond purchase programme PEPP was distorting the market, as they have been skewed towards Italian debt.
+"It's not just the risk of Italian debt that you need to look at when considering BTPs and the market's reaction function... it's expensive to short Italy, it's profitable to go long and the ECB is distorting the market through the PEPP," he McGuire.

+"When you put all those together, there's a tendency to emphasize good news and try to discount bad news," he added.
+Safe-haven German 10-year yields were flat at -0.46% but are up around 6 basis points this week.

 ALSO READ